bloominstituteoftechnology/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 Your MVP should include, at a minimum, the following components.

-- [ ] A homepage with a `Pizza?` button that has a `"/"` route
+- [ ]A homepage that has a "/" route and links to your form (button, nav bar, or any other type of link is acceptable)
-- [ ] A button that leads to a form to Build Your Own Pizza with a `"/pizza"` route
+- [ ] A form with a "/pizza" route
-- [ ] An Add to Order button that returns a database record of the order.
-- [ ] Dropdown form component for pizza size
+- [ ] A name text input field
-- [ ] Radio button form component for sauce - at least 2
+- [ ] Validation for name - name must be at least 2 characters
+- [ ]Dropdown form component for pizza size
-- [ ] Checklist form component for toppings - at least 4
+- [ ]Checklist form component for toppings - at least 4 (hint: name each separately!)
 - [ ] Text input form component for special instructions
+- [ ] An Add to Order button that submits form and returns a database record of name, pizza size, sauce, and special instructions

-#### Testing
+#### Testing MVP

 Implement the following tests in Cypress: